-Our activities in FY 2019 (from April 2019 to March 2020 — the fourth year) include educational and R&D businesses, implemented according to our policy for FY 2019.
+Our activities in FY 2019 (from April 2019 to March 2020 — the fifth year) include educational and R&D businesses, implemented according to our policy for FY 2019.

 WBAI’s activities have been conducted with non-paid volunteers, except for a paid part-time worker at the secretariat.